Chamal-Peiris/simple-text-editor/README.md

-#Simple Text Edior Application
+# Simple Text Edior Application

 **This is a JavaFX Application where you can perform all the necessary actions such as find, replace, open ,Copy etc. just as any other text editor.
-In addition, Searching text function is supported with both Regex and case sensitive formats.**
+In addition, searching text function is supported with both Regex and case sensitive formats.**

 ### How to use this repo?